-London is home to some of the best record stores around.
-You’ll definitely find the vinyl you’re after in one of them, from vintage to new releases and every music genre imaginable.
+London’s known for its musical heritage (Swinging 60s anyone?).
+And the capital city’s rightly home to some of the best record stores around.
+You’ll definitely find the vinyl record you’re after in one of them, from vintage finds to new releases and every music genre imaginable.
 Put down your mouse, stop scrolling and head in-store for an experience you just can’t replicate online.

 Here’s our guide to London’s best record stores.